dokku/dokku/docs/deployment/methods/git.md

-git:public-key                                    # Outputs the dokku public deploy key git:report [<app>] [<flag>]                       # Displays a git report for one or more apps git:set <app> <key> (<value>)                     # Set or clear a git property for an app git:unlock <app> [--force]                        # Removes previous git clone folder for new deployment
+git:public-key                                    # Outputs the dokku public deploy key git:report [<app>] [<flag>]                       # Displays a git report for one or more apps git:set <app> <key> (<value>)                     # Set or clear a git property for an app git:status <app>                                  # Show the working tree status for an app git:unlock <app> [--force]                        # Removes previous git clone folder for new deployment
 ```